Chelmsford, Massachusetts: Crime

 As of 2008, Chelmsford had a violent crime rate of 132 incidents per 100,000 people, compared to a rate of 449 in Massachusetts as a whole and 455 nationwide.
 The town had a property crime rate of 1,904 incidents per 100,000 people in 2008, compared to a rate of 2,400 for the state and 3,213 nationwide.
 Chelmsford has one police station located near McCarthy Middle School.
 The 25000 ft2, $7.19-million dollar structure began operation in 2003.

 Government

-The town uses a representative town meeting model with a Board of Selectmen overseeing the operation of the town.
-As of May 2020, the members of the Board of Selectmen are: Chairman Virginia Crocker Timmins, Vice Chairman Kenneth Lefebvre, Clerk Mark Carota, George R. Dixon, Jr. and Pat Wojtas..
-Reporting to the Board of Selectmen are the town manager, town counsel, and town accountant.
+The town uses a representative town meeting model with a Select Board overseeing the operation of the town.
+From its incorporation until 1989, the town was governed by an open town meeting.
+Reporting to the Select Board are the town manager, town counsel, and town accountant.
 The town manager oversees the public employees and serves as Chief Executive Officer.
 The current town manager is Paul Cohen.
 Other elected boards include the Planning Board, School Committee, Library Trustees, Cemetery Commission, Board of Health, Sewer Commission and the Zoning Board of Appeals.